mbahdokek/GTAVTurboFix/README.md

 ## Install / Usage

-Will be packed with oiv because of custom ypt
+2 Version available: The default/latest one (marked green latest) is modded with extra features that i've explained above.
+The other one is the original mod but with fixes only like above but no extra features

-(no worries of conflict it's standalone custom ypt, thanks to JulioNiB for the tutorial)
+The modded one is packed with oiv because of custom ypt (No worries of conflict with core.ypt.
+It's standalone custom ypt, thanks to JulioNiB for the tutorial)

 ## Building